Are you having difficulty choosing between Squarespace and Bluehost? Don’t worry, I will help with your confusion.

 Website Design & Templates

 Squarespace offers a range of professional-looking templates and designs to choose from.
-Since you are creating a website using WordPress, you will get access to the WordPress theme directory, where you will get options to choose 10,000 themes and third-party apps.
+Since you are creating a website using WordPress, you will get access to the WordPress theme directory, with options to choose 10,000 themes and third-party apps.
 Your website design starts with picking up a theme.
 Whether you purchase or choose a free theme, the system will give you access to a tutorial, and you can start customizing your theme.
 However, you will get fewer customization options compared to other website-building tools.

 Winner: Bluehost